zacanger/junk/README.md

 `st` or `xterm`; on Mac my best option right now is the default Terminal.app.
 Maybe I can rectify that here.

+I've removed a lot of features: searching, vi-mode, Windows support, clipboard support, etc. The goal is to just have a terminal emulator; I use tmux for "features."

 <p align="center">
     <img width="200" alt="Alacritty Logo" src="https://raw.githubusercontent.com/alacritty/alacritty/master/extra/logo/compat/alacritty-term%2Bscanlines.png">
 </p>